 In a large bowl, place the almond flour, coconut flour, baking soda, salt and coconut palm sugar, and whisk to combine well.
-Add the melted shortening, eggs, honey and vanilla, and mix to combine well.
-The dough will come together, and will be soft.
-Add the pecans, pumpkin seeds and coconut flakes, and mix until they are evenly distributed throughout the dough.
+Add the melted coconut oil, eggs, honey and vanilla, and mix to combine well.
+The dough will be very soft.
+Add the toasted nuts and coconut flakes, and mix until they are evenly distributed throughout the dough.
 Allow the dough to sit until it begins to firm up so it will be easier to handle (about 5 minutes).

-Place the baking sheet in the center of the preheated oven and bake until the cookies are puffed, pale golden all over and brown around the edges.
-For firmer cookies, turn off the oven, prop the door open only about 2 inches wide, and allow the cookies to sit in the oven for another 15 minutes.
-Remove the cookies from the oven and allow to cool on the baking sheet until firm (at least 10 minutes, unless you have followed the directions for firmer cookies, which should only require about 5 minutes outside the oven on the baking sheet) before transferring to a wire rack to cool completely.
+Place the baking sheet in the center of the preheated oven and bake until the cookies are puffed, pale golden all over and brown around the edges, about 12 minutes.
+Remove the cookies from the oven and allow to cool on the baking sheet until firm (about 10 minutes) before transferring to a wire rack to cool completely.

 This recipe was first published on the blog in 2013.
 I have updated the recipe and method, and added new photographs.

 These are a new favorite in my home!!
 I had a coarsely ground almond flour that I ground further in my blendtec, but had to be careful not to over blend into almond butter, but the results were perfect.
 I replaced the eggs with aquafaba.
 These cookies were light, just sweet enough and the combination of nuts and coconut, and a handful of oats that I added made a great breakfast or anytime cookie.
 Thank you for this awesome recipe!